-When I Google the phrase, “AI Email Marketing Advice,” the old Google magic happens where the first six articles say pretty-much the same thing.
+When I Google the phrase, “AI Email Marketing Advice,” the old Google magic happens where the first six articles say pretty much the same thing.
 This happens because when writers create these articles, they Google their information and steal from the first article they see.
-Ergo, six clones of the same low-quality advice on the top of the Google search engine results.
+Ergo, six clones of the same low-quality advice on top of the Google search engine results.
 In fact, the only article I saw with any value was by MailChimp, and it was number 13 on the search engine results.
 Unless the answer you are looking for is simple, such as looking for the symptoms of Gall stones, then the results you get on the first page of Google are often Baby’s first results.
 They are often oversimplified, lacking in substance and low on details.

 Writing Unengaging Subject Lines (Poor Quality Advice)

 Your regular Google fodder always contains the most generic advice, and this is a classic example.
-Not only is this advice too vague to mean anything, it is also too generic to matter.
-Telling people to write engaging subject lines is like telling them to write in a real language, or like telling people to write emails using fonts rather than Morse code.
+Not only is this advice too vague to mean anything, but it is also too generic to matter.
+Telling people to write engaging subject lines is like telling them to write in a real language, or telling people to write emails using fonts rather than Morse code.

 Your Content is Not Focused Enough (Generic Advice)

 If you are writing baby’s first email marketing book, then perhaps this is good advice, but it is terrible advice when dealing with machine learning.
 Even if the content is not focused enough, the point is for you to use your automated tools and market testing methods to figure out what is focused, what is targeted, and what converts leads into sales.
-You use AI marketing tools, A/B testing, and good old fashioned experience to ensure your emails are focussed.
+You use AI marketing tools, A/B testing, and good old fashioned experience to ensure your emails are focused.
 Telling you to keep your emails focussed is like telling a veteran driver which side of the road to drive on.

 Your Email Should Pass The 7-Second Rule (Blinkered Advice)

-There is a theory that if your email is to be effective, then it must convince the user to keep reading within seven second from first opening the email.
+There is a theory that if your email is to be effective, then it must convince the user to keep reading within seven seconds from first opening the email.
 I understand why this advice exists, and I understand why some people think it is useful, but working in this manner isn’t useful.
 It forces marketers to push the issue.
-It forces marketers to grab attention, or forces them to take a very aggressive marketing stance.
+It forces marketers to grab attention or forces them to take a very aggressive marketing stance.
 That isn’t what AI email marketing is all about.

 You should be honing your email marketing organically.
 If, over time, if it turns out that your more aggressive messages do the job and get conversions, then go in that direction.
 But, you must come up with that methodology on your own through the numbers your campaigns throw back at you.